What is model training cost?

 Training is a concentrated compute event: a run can occupy a cluster continuously for hours, weeks, or longer.
 Because many GPUs run together, even a modest change in GPU-hour rate, completion time, or cluster utilization can materially change the project budget and the amount of capacity a buyer must secure.

 Consider an illustrative fine-tuning job using 32 H100 GPUs for 72 hours at $6 per GPU-hour.
 Raw compute cost is 32 x 72 x $6 = $13,824.
 Adding 15% for storage, data movement, orchestration, and operational overhead produces an estimated total of $15,897.60.
+On long multi-week pretraining runs, restart and checkpoint overhead can run well above 15%, so size a contingency rather than assuming a fixed markup.

 Example figures are illustrative calculations, not current quoted market prices.